 This student won’t speak, he avoids answering questions or just nods or gives one-word responses making the lesson feel very long and uncomfortable.

 This student may simply be shy or self-conscious.
-He may need some time to warm up to me and to the situation.
+He may need some time to warm up to me and the situation.
+He may have trouble communicating.
 In this case, I greet the student warmly, but I try not to talk too much.
 I stick to teaching and talking about music.
 As time goes on this type of student usually starts being more interactive.

 The Angry Student

 Sometimes a quiet student also seems angry.
 She may not want to be at a piano lesson.
 Some kids are compelled by parents to take lessons.
 This can be a very difficult situation because when asked the student will often say that she wants to take lessons.
 Especially if mom or dad is right there.

 With this type of student, I try my best to inspire her and win her over.
 I sometimes can appeal to her by saying that since she has to be at a piano lesson why not make the best of it?
 In the end, it is usually possible to work with a student even if she is not that excited about piano lessons.
 I will continue to work with a student who will practice, be respectful, and show some sense of goodwill.
 If I find that the lessons are very uncomfortable or that the student is not making progress, I will let them go.

 In my 35-year teaching career, I have had a few students come right out and tell me they don’t want anything to do with the piano.
 I totally understand this.
 There are many wonderful activities that I would never want to be involved in (like sky diving, long-distance running, or worse, sewing).
 When this comes up, I talk to parents about putting their child into an activity he or she will find more to their liking.
 I explain to parents that if their child is not interested in learning the piano and will not practice at home, they are wasting their time and money.
 If all else fails I put them on what I call the “last chance program.”